 Target Audience: QRCs who conduct consumer research

 Bio: 25 years in market research, I conduct quantitative & qualitative studies for clients in a variety of industries across the globe.
 QRCA member since 2006.
-Co-wrote "Qual-Online" with Susan Abbott in 2015.
+Co-wrote Qual-Online: The Essential Guide with Susan Abbott in 2015.

 Our company brings brand stories to life by designing three-dimensional, experiential spaces for our clients.
 To create smart and emotionally compelling brand experiences, our team undertakes a discovery process to uncover the depth of a brand’s story, because it’s not enough to simply ask questions of the most obvious people.
 Led by our creative team, we use a range of tools to develop the richest possible picture.
 We interview everyone from a line worker to the CEO, immerse ourselves in the world of their customers, spend time with stakeholders, and read everything we can get our hands on about our clients.
 The result is an immersive experience that brings a story to life.
 This session will cover a detailed approach to our discovery process as inspiration for others, as well as guide you in translating learning to those who are responsible for implementation based on our learning — including designers, writers, and architects.

 Target Audience: Anyone seeking a fresh perspective on listening and those interested in hearing how others outside the research industry approach discovery.